mukoedo1993/mukoedo1993/README.md

 ### Hi there 👋
 # A Selection of Some of My Projects and Researches
-The readme.txt has brief introductions and links for my projects.
+This file, `README.md` has brief introductions and links for my projects.

 ## 1: Researching Interest
 ### i: Intrusion Detection System